 - As a daycare facility

-When the exclusive-use requirement applies, you cannot deduct business expenses for any part of your home that you use for both personal and business purposes.
+If the exclusive-use requirement applies, you cannot deduct business expenses for any part of your home that you use both for personal and business purposes.
 For example, if you are an attorney and use the den of your home to write legal briefs and for personal purposes, you may not deduct any business use of your home expenses.
-Further, under the principal place of business test, you must determine that your home is the principal place of your trade or business after considering where your most important activities are performed and most of your time is spent, in order to deduct expenses for the business use of your home.
+Further, under the principal place of business test, you must determine that your home is the principal place of your trade or business after considering where you perform your most important business activities and where you spend most of your business activity time, in order to deduct expenses for the business use of your home.
 Additionally, a portion of your home may qualify as your principal place of business if you use it for the administrative or management activities of your trade or business and you have no other fixed location where you conduct substantial administrative and management activities for that trade or business.
-An employee may only deduct business use of the home expenses when the business part of the home is used regularly and exclusively and for the employer's convenience.
+An employee may only deduct business use of the home expenses when he or she uses the business part of the home regularly and exclusively and for the employer's convenience.

-Deductions also may be taken for business storage purposes when the dwelling unit is the sole fixed location of the business or for regular use of a residence for the provision of day care services; exclusive use is not required in these cases.
+You also may take deductions for business storage purposes when the dwelling unit is the sole fixed location of the business or for regular use of a residence for the provision of day care services; exclusive use is not required in these cases.
 For more information, see Publication 587, Business Use of Your Home (Including Use by Daycare Providers),

 Deductible expenses for business use of your home include the business portion of real estate taxes, mortgage interest, rent, casualty losses, utilities, insurance, depreciation, maintenance, and repairs.
 You may not deduct expenses for lawn care in general or for painting a room not used for business.